Cl4sm/CSE576_Project/submissions/phase2-dataset/submit-this-README.md

 - William Gibbs: Tokenizing source code using IDA decompiler output.
 - Yihui Zheng: Tokenizing source code using clang and IDA decompiler output.
 - Maxfield Lehman: Responsible for model creation and training using fairseq.
 Also helped with generating dataset.
 - HuiJun Tay: Responsible for model creation and training using fairseq.
+Also helped with generating dataset.
 - Arvind Sriram Raj: Creating initial dataset from which training and testing sets will be derived.

 In addition, we will split the final evaluation task amongst all of us us.
 We have high level evaluation tasks identified but